Review and sign transactions from a single secure screen with Ledger Flex™

 Side channel attacks

-Side channel attacks are a wide range of attacks that consist of exploiting physical leakages of a device handling sensitive information.
+Side channel attacks are a wide range of attacks that exploit physical leakages of a device handling sensitive information.
 These attacks focus on measurable information obtained from the implementation of an algorithm, rather than weaknesses in the algorithm itself.
+For instance, an attacker with physical access to a security device could measure the power consumption or electromagnetic emanations of a device’s circuitry to extract information that could lead to manipulation.

 Fault Attacks